selairgi/RoboFireExtinguisher/README.md

           gcc -o gen genere_carte.c
           ./gen "filename.txt"

+ # Note: SDL Library Required

+Please note that in order to run the RoboFireExtinguisher project, the SDL (Simple DirectMedia Layer) library is required.
+SDL is used for graphics rendering and image loading functionalities in the program.
+Before running the project, make sure that SDL2 and SDL2_image libraries are properly installed on your system.

+To install SDL on Ubuntu, you can use the following command:

+sudo apt-get install libsdl2-dev

+For other operating systems, please refer to the official SDL documentation for installation instructions.

+Once SDL is installed, you can follow the steps :

 # Running the Robot Program

 To execute the robot program, the user needs to enter the following command: